iPAS/TCPDUMP_and_CICFlowMeter/README.md

 ### Install

 The built package is in directory __CICFlowMeter_repo/build/distributions/__.

-## Download and Use CICFlowMeter

-Get the package from the [website of CIC](http://www.unb.ca/cic/_assets/documents/cicflowmeter-v3.zip).
-However, this is not recommended.
-It's not totally updated.
+Get and place in a directory that fit.

-## Update the Runner Script
+### Update the Runner Script

 After the distribution package was gotten,
     unpack and revise the code in script __CICFlowMeter-3.0/bin/CICFlowMeter__: